Soto92/arch-pocs/vote-system/readme.md

 **Description:** A distributed hash function maps user IDs to shards.

-**Pros:**
+PROS (+)

-- Excellent load distribution
+- load distribution: +: excellent: uniform distribution reduces hotspots.
-- No hotspots
-- Easy to add/remove shards with minimal data movement
+- scalability: +: easy to add/remove shards with minimal remapping (via consistent hashing ring).
-- Used by high-scale companies (Twitter, Discord, Uber)

-**Cons:**

-- Requires routing layer
-- Slightly more complex than ranges
+- simplicity for ownership: +: each voter_id always maps to same shard (deterministic).

+CONS (-)

+- consistency: -: uniqueness of (election_id, voter_id) is local to a shard — good — but cross-shard aggregation needs coordination.
+- routing complexity: -: requires routing layer / service discovery to find the correct shard for writes.
+- cost: -: more shards → more DB instances and ops overhead.
+- cross-election operations: -: cross-shard queries (global tallies) need scatter-gather and are slower/complex.
+- recovery/rebalancing: -: adding a shard requires moving keys; consistent hashing reduces but does not eliminate data movement.

 **Best for:**